Meaning & History

 From an old Germanic byname meaning "northman", referring to a Viking.
 The Normans were Vikings who settled on the coast of France, in the region that became known as Normandy.
-In England the name Norman or Normant was used before the Norman conquest, first as a nickname for Scandinavian settlers and later as a given name.
+In England the name Norman or Normant was used before the Norman Conquest, first as a nickname for Scandinavian settlers and later as a given name.
 After the Conquest it became more common, but died out around the 14th century.
-It was revived in the 19th century, perhaps in part due to a character by this name in C. M. Yonge's novel 'The Daisy Chain' (1856).
+It was revived in the 19th century, perhaps in part due to a character by this name in C. M. Yonge's 1856 novel The Daisy Chain .

 People think this name is

 classic mature formal upper class wholesome strong refined simple serious nerdy